-Banking Union.
-The creation of an EU system and fund for winding down banks in difficulties will be up for a vote in the Economic and Monetary Affairs Committee.
-The idea is that there will be an EU authority empowered to restructure or wind down troubled banks and an EU pot of money funded by banks themselves to ensure that taxpayers are not the first port of call when banks need backing up.
-This is another component of the EU banking union.
-(Thursday)
+Banking Union/taxpayer-funded bank rescues.
+After the plenary vote on the principles of winding down failing banks, the Committee on Economic and Monetary Affairs will now vote on the mechanism and fund.
+There should be a single authority to restructure or wind down troubled banks and an EU pot of money funded by banks to avoid taxpayers being the first port of call when banks need backing up.
+(Tuesday)

 European aid to the most deprived.
 The Employment Committee will vote to ensure that the Fund for European Aid to the Most Deprived (FEAD) will continue in 2014-2020 and will have a budget of €3.5 billion, the same amount as in 2007-2013.
 This should guarantee that the FEAD is fully operational from 1 January 2014.
 (Tuesday)

 Tobacco directive.
 The Public Health Committee will hold a fifth, and possibly final, round of talks with the Council’s Lithuanian Presidency on draft legislation to make tobacco products less attractive to young people and lay down safety criteria for electronic cigarettes.
 (Monday)

 NSA/data protection.
 Preliminary findings of the on-going inquiry into the NSA surveillance of EU citizens will be presented and debated by the Civil Liberties Committee.
 These findings include the impact on EU citizens' right to data protection and national surveillance programmes.
 MEPs will also discuss the issue with a delegation from the US Congress.
 Finally, leading MEPs will hold a press seminar.
 (Tuesday and Wednesday)